 The various collections of the History and Special Collections Division support the study of the history of medicine and biology.
 Collections consist of books, journals, manuscripts, prints, portraits, and medical artifacts.
 For further assistance in locating manuscripts, prints, portraits, or other artifacts, please inquire in the division.

 Our goal is to have an online record for every book, journal, manuscript, manuscript collection, artifact, print, and portrait in the collection and where appropriate, to make selected content available on the web.

 Books and Journals in the History of Medicine and Biology

 Visit UC Search.
-Almost all of the books and journals (this includes rare books, and journals, reference works, and histories and biographies) held by the History and Special Collections Division may be found in the UCLA Library Catalog.
+Almost all of the books and journals (this includes rare books, and journals, reference works, and histories and biographies) held by the History and Special Collections Division may be found using UC Search.
 A few special collections of books are described below.